james-prodopen/triage/README.md

 # Quality Triage

 Data to help engineering managers answer these questions:
+- How reliant is the team on a subset of devs?
+How often are they in the critical path?
+If trying to change this, how is progress?
+- Who might be at silent risk of burnout/attrition?
 - Which parts of our codebase are costliest to maintain?
 Which are becoming more costly?
 - What areas of code are most brittle?
 Where should we focus first to reduce regressions?
 - Where will we get the highest ROI on reducing tech debt?